terilenard/dias-kuksa-firewall-doc/source/run.rst

 3.1 Requirements
 ----------------

-In order to run and test that the FW/IDS run accordingly, there are several requirements that must be present:
+In order to run and test that the FW/IDS run accordingly, there are several requirements:

 * The FW/IDS process should be installed (see previous step).
 * The FW/IDS *pycan* process should be installed (see previous step).
 The FW/IDS can run without SecureLogging, if it is specified in config file.